jlsnow301/ambient-noise/README.md

 # Ambient Noise
-A mobile application built using React Native (tentatively).
+A mobile app built in React Native which aims to measure noise pollution in real estate.
-Further details will be made as soon as they are available.

 Interested in contributing?
 * https://code.visualstudio.com/Download